KevinAst/MyWeb/FireWithin/devo.md

 That’s when I discovered that Pastor Gary Hamrick (of
 {{book.CornerstoneChapel}}) offers a daily devotion.
-This is the same ministry that was instrumental in my renewed faith experience, and I am deeply grateful for Pastor Gary.
-Through the Holy Spirit, his teaching often brings insights I might never have considered on my own.
+This is the same ministry that was instrumental in my renewed faith experience.
+I am so grateful for Pastor Gary.
+Through his teaching _(inpired by the Holy Spirit)_, I see insights that I might never have considered on my own.

 These devotions are published through the [Sermons Online](https://sermons-online.org/gary-hamrick/devotion) website.
-However, I found the platform somewhat clunky and distracting, with limited access to past content _(one month)_.
+However, I found this platform to be somewhat clunky and distracting, with limited access to past content _(one month)_.

 <!-- Tested window on 3/17/2026, and it promoted months worth, from 2/17 - 3/17 (in 5 pages) -->